+The medical school personal statement can be one of the most difficult parts of the application for pre-medical students.
 The hardest part about writing the personal statement for medical school is knowing what to write about.
 How are you supposed to stand out amongst tens of thousands of applicants?
 In order to get your thought process going, ask yourself the following questions:

 1. What is distinct and/or unique about you and/or your life story?